hhellbusch/MCEE704/README.md

 MCEE704
 =======
-This repo contains all simulation code utilized for the lab assignments.
+This repo contains all simulation code utilized for the lab assignments for RIT's MCEE704 course.